hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 system of some sort like Grunt or Gulp or anything else you can easily use the TypeScript command line tool.
 You can download this tool via
 NPM <a href="https://www.npmjs.com/package/typescript" target="_blank">here</a>.
 This will allow you to compile your TypeScript with almost any build system.

-<a href="https://www.npmjs.com/package/typescript" target="_blank" class="btn float-center display-block col-4--max">TypeScript NPM Package</a>
+<a href="https://www.npmjs.com/package/typescript" target="_blank" class="btn" bp-layout="float-center display-block 4--max">TypeScript NPM Package</a>

 One thing to note: if you compile your TypeScript outside of Visual Studio, make sure to keep the version in Visual Studio close to the same version as your build task.
 This will help make sure that any new language features are both in the IDE and build step.